lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ### Why are time series interesting to analyze?

+- data = measurements of one or more variables over time, data points have a regular interval, e.g. daily, monthly, quarterly

+- if the model is good enough to approximate the ground truth in data, you can make forecasts that will be approximately true

+  –> leverage this in business/science/policy scenarios!

+- **general assumption: observations from the past can be extrapolated to be used for predictions of the future!**

 ### Ergodicity

-+ A process is considered ergodic when its statistic properties can be derived from a single and long realization (time series observations) of the hypothetical model
++ A process is considered ergodic when its **statistic properties can be derived from a single and long realization** (= time series observations) of the hypothetical model .

   + statistic properties: sample moments (mean, variance, skewness & kurtosis)

-+ In social science simulation, we always need to assume ergodicity because e.g. real life event can only occur once and we only get a single realization of the process
++ In social science simulation or econometrics, we always need to assume ergodicity because e.g. real life event/stock market crash can only occur once and we only get a single realization of that event.

 + Egordicity is a sub-class of stationary

+  + ergodic models $\sub$ stationary models $\neq$ dynamic models

+    –> stationarity = "data points do not change noticeably over time"

-  + All ergodic process is stationary but not all stationary process are ergodic
+  + **All ergodic processes are stationary** but not all stationary process are ergodic!

-+ Example of an ergodic process: Throwing coins -> we get the same statistic properties of the process when we throw 1000 different coins in one experiment vs. when we throw a single coin repeatedly for 1000 times
++ **Example of an ergodic process**: Throwing coins -> we get the same statistic properties of the process when we throw 1000 different coins in one experiment vs. when we throw a single coin repeatedly for 1000 times

-+ Example of a non-ergodic process: Finding the most visited place -> observing the places visited by 1000 different people in a day vs. observing the places a person visited in 1000 days (We'll get different statistic properties!)
++ **Example of a non-ergodic process**: Finding the most visited place -> observing the places visited by 1000 different people in a day vs. observing the places a person visited in 1000 days (We'll get different statistic properties!)

 ### Decomposition

+- **intuition:** the behaviour of a time series can be explained with different components, that - all taken together - result in the observed values

+  –> **this is a theoretical approach to explain why a time series behaves how it behaves**

+$n_t$: level (= the underlying value of a time series **not considering any fluctuations**)

+$s_t$: seasonal (= fluctuations that occur in a fixed period)

-$n_t$: level, $s_t$: seasonal, $r_t$: residuals (should have same variance over time - homoskedasticity)
+$r_t$: residuals (= what is not explained by the other components; should have constant variance over time –> homoskedasticity)

+- **other possible components**
+  - trend (= steady in/decrease of the level)
+  - cycle (= fluctuations that are more irregular than seasonality, period length might be unknown)

-#### Additive
+#### Additive Model

-+ $n_t + s_t + r_t$; mean of $s_t$ and $r_t$ should be 0
++ $n_t + s_t + r_t$; mean of $s_t$ and $r_t$ should be 0 (so the level is overall not influenced)

-#### Multiplicative
+#### Multiplicative Model

-+ $n_t \cdot s_t \cdot r_t$; mean of $s_t$ and $r_t$ should be 1
++ $n_t \cdot s_t \cdot r_t$; mean of $s_t$ and $r_t$ should be 1 (so the level is overall not influenced)

 #### Alternative Multiplicative

 + $n_t \cdot s_t + r_t$; mean of $s_t$ should be 1 and mean of $r_t$ should be 0

+- **other **

 ### Transformations